 For the 240 seconds that the star is within the occultation slit, each spectrum in an L1B image cube is the sum of the stellar spectrum and emission from the atmosphere plus any particle backgrounds.
 Spectra averaged during a 5 second interval after (before for east-limb occultations) the star is completely occulted are used to calculate reference atmosphere emission plus backgrounds spectrum for the 11 rows that contain the stellar image.
 Experience has shown that actual atmosphere emission plus background can vary in time throughout the course of an occultation.
 This is mitigated by using the rows above and below the stellar image to compute a normalization factor that is applied to the reference spectra at each time step during the subtraction.
 Occasionally (and predictably) emission from a faint star appears in the normalization rows and must be removed from the normalization function.
-For night side occultations (solar zenith angle greater than 110 degrees) a linear fit is used to smooth the reference atmosphere emission spectrum.
-This is done because the background counts during night side occultations are too low to make reliable fits with higher wavelength resolution.
+For night side occultations (solar zenith angle greater than 95 degrees) a linear fit is used to smooth the reference atmosphere emission spectrum.
+The smoothing algorithm detects the presence of any 135.6nm emissions caused by the Equatorial Ionization Anomaly and excludes them from the linear smooth.
+This smoothing is necessary because the background counts during night side occultations are too low to make reliable fits with higher wavelength resolution.